-In eighth grade, folk tales and poetry from various cultures, which sometimes were read in the early grades, are now studied from a new perspective.
-In addition, students read Shakespeare and epic poetry.
-They select independent reading, keep reading logs, and write several book reports.
-Discussion, writing assignments, and quizzes address the student's ability to recall textual detail, hypothesize about the text, and analyze theme, character, and literary style.
-Making an outline, note-taking, writing a research paper (citing of sources and making a bibliography), paraphrasing, summarizing, reading and writing essays, and newspaper and business writing are all addressed.
+Asian, through to the Industrial Age and Civil Rights movements.
+Poetry and short stories from various cultures, which sometimes were read in the early grades, are now studied from a new perspective of the more insightful, burgeoning critical capacities of the adolescent.
+The students select independent reading, keep reading logs, and write book reports.
+Class discussion, writing assignments, and quizzes address the student's ability to recall textual detail, hypothesize about the text, and analyze theme, character, and literary style.
+Making an outline, note-taking, writing a research paper (citing of sources and making a bibliography), paraphrasing, summarizing, and reading and writing essays are all addressed.
 Grammar studies are supplemented with exercises from workbooks, and vocabulary is developed through literature as well as through workbook assignments.
-The teacher guides students through the history of the English language.
-Creative writing encourages students to work descriptively with mood, style, and literary forms.
+Often students complete a year-long research assignment based on a contemporary topic, such as electric vehicles, queer politics, global warming, disability rights, or racial equality.